anchat1990/gitpitch/PITCHME.md

 ![both-new-commit-merge](assets/image/both-new-commits-merge.jpeg)

 Note:
-F is a merge commit. see that it has 2 parents. it incorporates changes from both D and E
+F is a merge commit.
+The merge commit "ties together" history of both branches. see that it has 2 parents. it incorporates changes from both D and E

 ---